ethanstykes/Finder/README.md

 The find.py file is pretty understandable for anyone who knows the basics of python.
 You can manipulate the code to find from a text file or a database instead of the list, or do any manipulation you need.
 I have set the main algorithm of the search operation as a different module (finders.py).
-It can easly modified as a program that can also display less relevant results.
+It can easily be modified as a program that can also display less relevant results.

 PS: The program might seem faulty at first because you might feel it isn't working as you